 Spalting is a phenomenon that occurs in the early stages of wood decay.
-The partial decay, spalting, gives the wood dark contrasting lines, or steaks, where fungus has began to attack the wood.
+The partial decay, spalting, gives the wood dark contrasting lines, or streaks, where fungus has began to attack the wood.
 When caught at the perfect time, spalting can be seen as beautiful displays of dark lines running through the wood.
 Spalting occurs in numerous types of wood including Beech, Birch, and Poplar, but is most beautifully and commonly seen in Maple.

 Maple is the preferable choice as its white sapwood acts as a blank canvas for the fungi to demonstrate their decaying magic.
 The appearance of spalting can vary from very thin lines to very thick and dramatic lines, depending on how long the period was before it was sawn or kiln dried.
 The lines created can be likened to pens on canvas: thickness may vary as may the lines created.